What Do Biomedical Engineer Do?

 - Biomedical Field Service Engineer

 There were about 21,300 jobs for Biomedical Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Biomedical Engineer by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.

 The states with the most job growth for Biomedical Engineer are Utah, Arkansas, and Nebraska.
 Watch out if you plan on working in Oklahoma, Louisiana, or Illinois.
 These states have the worst job growth for this type of profession.